apify/actor-cmd/CONTRIBUTING.md

 ## Tests

 Tests are implemented using the [Vitest](https://vitest.dev/) framework.
-You need to have Apify account to test all actor-cli features.
+You need to have Apify account to test all actor-cmd features.

 Then you can run tests with commands in repository root directory: